Strong-TransCenter: Improved Multi-Object Tracking based on Transformers with Dense Representations: Proposed Method

 \subsection{Overview}

-Our tracker is based on TransCenter \cite{Transcenter_Xu2022} with two main modifications integrated into the algorithm: Kalman Filter \cite{Kalman_book} and an Embedding Network based on FastReID \cite{FastReID}.
+Our tracker, STC (Strong-TransCenter) is based on TransCenter \cite{Transcenter_Xu2022} with two main modifications integrated into the algorithm: A fine-tuned Kalman filter \cite{Kalman_book} and an Embedding Network based on FastReID \cite{FastReID}.
 A flowchart of our tracker pipeline is presented in Fig~\ref{fig:flowchart}.
 The TransCenter main encoder-decoder architecture was kept as is.
 It takes as input two consecutive frames at a time and outputs the object location heatmaps with great performance.
-The modifications to the algorithm were mainly in the track management and track-detection association.
+The modifications to the algorithm were focused on the track management, track localization and track-detection association.
 The cascade matching block contains two-step association depending on detection confidence as in \cite{ByteTrack_Zhang2021}, and a third Re-ID association.
-The first association stage matches active tracks in memory to new objects detected by the transformer with high detection score.
+The first association stage matches active tracks in memory to new objects detected by the transformer with a high detection score.
 The second association stage matches the remaining active tracks with objects detected with low detection score.
 The third association matches the remaining detected objects with inactive tracks (tracks that were lost recently) and attempts to recover them back to the active tracks list.
-All three associations were adapted to include both a proximity score (generalized Intersection over Union \cite{GIOU_Rezatofighi_2018_CVPR}) and an appearance score based on embedding from an Embedding network.
+All three associations were adapted to include both a proximity score (GIoU - generalized Intersection over Union \cite{GIOU_Rezatofighi_2018_CVPR}) and an appearance score based on embedding from an Embedding network.
 An optional offline module was added and discussed in \ref{offline}.